KMAX-TV: Primetime Sacramento

 To fill some of the hours vacated by CW programming when KMAX-TV became an independent station in 2023, the station debuted Primetime Sacramento, an 8 p.m. news hour hosted by Tony Lopez.
 The time slot was chosen by KOVR–KMAX general manager Deborah Collura as a likely first for the market.

 Sports

-Since 2019, KMAX has broadcast all Sacramento State Hornets football home games; in 2024, the station aired a Hornets road game at Fresno State.
+KMAX has broadcast all Sacramento State Hornets football home games since 2019; in 2024, the station aired a Hornets road game at Fresno State.